T$^\star$: Progressive Block Scaling for Masked Diffusion Language Models Through Trajectory Aware Reinforcement Learning: Experiments

-\paragraph{Evaluation} We evaluate the models on MATH500 \cite{hendrycks2021math,lightman2023lets}, GSM8K \cite{cobbe2021gsm8k} and AIME24 \cite{aops2024aimeI,aops2024aimeII}.
-During sampling, we use the same block size for inference as used in training stage and report the Pass@3 accuracy.
+\paragraph{Evaluation.} We evaluate on MATH500 \cite{hendrycks2021math,lightman2023lets}, GSM8K \cite{cobbe2021gsm8k}, and AIME24 \cite{aops2024aimeI,aops2024aimeII} and report Pass@3.
+Each checkpoint is decoded with its target block size, i.e., the same block size used in the corresponding training stage.

+\paragraph{Checkpoint selection.} For each run, we periodically evaluate intermediate checkpoints on MATH500 and select a single checkpoint per run using MATH500 Pass@3.
+We then report that same checkpoint on MATH500, GSM8K, and AIME24.
+This protocol follows common practice in RL post-training, where one benchmark is often used for model selection; however, because MATH500 also appears in our headline results, the reported MATH500 scores should be interpreted as model-selection-aware rather than as a strictly held-out estimate.
+We therefore focus on cross-benchmark consistency, especially on GSM8K and AIME24, when comparing methods.